Ben Brading 5 min read

 • Encouraging investment in local battery storage – Adding more carbon-neutral backup power capacity.

-• Reducing reliance on backup emergency power – Decreasing the need for gas power stations to fill shortfalls in demand.
+• Reducing reliance on emergency backup power – Decreasing the need for gas power stations to fill shortfalls in demand.

 Metering of electricity usage